cs0320/notes/book/src/java-concurrency/java-concurrency.md

 ## Livecode (Important)

-Today's examples will draw from the scripts and prompts in the [`mar5_concurrent_queue_manager`](https://github.com/cs0320/class-livecode/tree/main/S24/mar5_concurrent_queue_manager) livecode project.
+Today's examples will draw from the scripts and prompts in the concurrent queue manager livecode project.
 The livecode also contains material that isn't covered in class, including:
 * a more advanced used of the adapter pattern (a relative of proxy) to merge together multiple student queues; and
 * a separate thread example showing how to leverage threads for performance (thread pools).